|

 where you'll put your hands and then MAYBE 3 minutes

-- Every moment I was
+later attempting it.
+Every moment I was

 upright, my body was like "oh fuck no... get, down.
 On